msawatzky75/discord-bot-js/README.md

 If you choose to use docker to run the bot, you can use the following commands:

 ```
-$ docker-compose up --build
+$ docker compose up --build
 ```

-or if you dont want to use docker-compose:
+or if you dont want to use docker compose:

 ```
 $ docker build . --tag marty-bot:latest